 ACT and SAT Testing Schedule Disruptions

-There remain at least five test dates for current juniors to achieve the scores they desire, and we expect ACT and SAT to add at least one additional make up date during the summer.
+There remain at least four test dates for current juniors to achieve the scores they desire, and we expect ACT and SAT to add at least one additional make up date during the summer.
 While test dates past August have not been officially confirmed(*), we expect the following dates:

 ACT Test Dates